Edward Shortt

 Edward Shortt, KC (10 March 1862 – 10 November 1935) was a British lawyer and Liberal Party politician.
-He served as a member of David Lloyd George's cabinet, most significantly as Home Secretary from 1919 to 1922.
+He served as a member of David Lloyd George's cabinet, most significantly as Chief Secretary for Ireland from 1918 to 1919 and Home Secretary from 1919 to 1922.

-Background and education
+Early life and career

 Shortt was born in Newcastle upon Tyne and was the son of the Church of England vicar Rev. Edward Shortt of Woodhorn, Northumberland.
 Though born and bred in England, Shortt came from a family with roots in County Tyrone.
 Shortt was educated at Durham School, where he was a King's scholar and competed for the school boat club.
 He continued his education at the neighbouring Durham University, where he was Lindsay scholar at University College and for two years competed for Durham University Boat Club.
 He did not excel academically, taking a gentleman's degree in Classics in 1884.

 Shortt had three brothers.
 One, Dr William Rushton Shortt, was a surgeon who acted as a Civil Surgeon to the Natal Field Force during the Second Boer War and was present at the Relief of Ladysmith.
 However, his health having declined in South Africa, he was forced to retire early, and died in November 1913.
 An older brother, the Rev. Joseph Rushton Shortt (1860–1919), having previously attended Exeter College, Oxford, joined the Durham University staff as a lecturer in Classics and was Bursar of Hatfield College from 1889 to 1898.